eartharoid/eartharoid/README.md

 **eartharoid/eartharoid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->

 Hi, I'm eartharoid.
 I like coding and photography.
-I find physics (especially astrophysics) facsinating.
+I find physics (especially astrophysics) fascinating.

 - 🔭 I’m currently working on [leekslazylogger](https://github.com/eartharoid/leekslazylogger) and stuff for [Left4Craft](https://github.com/Left4Craft)
 - 🌱 I’m currently learning Java (kind of), and I might have a *go* at Go soon